 On numerous occasions since the Banking and S&L Crisis in the late 1980's and early 1990's, bankers have been warned by regulators that they should avoid excessive concentrations in a single asset category such as real estate and in particular subcategories such as commercial real estate lending that does not easily lend itself to risk transfer techniques through asset securitization.
-There were autopsy studies done and published, regulatory guidance provided and warnings issued.
-Still the lessons of the past went unlearned.
 Instead, many bankers used the opportunity of rising real estate prices combined with low interest rates to take on disproportionately large concentrations of commercial real estate loans, especially to land developers and construction companies.